danutavadanei/sapphp/README.md

 $result = $function->invoke();
 ```

 Very nice, we can query a table using a SQL statement.
-The result from this FM is pretty dirty, fix it with explodes and array_merge, right?
+The result from this FM is dirty, fix it with explodes and array_merge, right?

 ```
 [